 For Kindle with Special Offers, you will see special offers at the bottom of the Home screen.
 To view additional details, navigate to the offer banner and press the center of the 5-way controller.
-In some cases, you can purchase special offers directly from your Kindle.

 Kindle Books

 Books are shown by title and author.
 Below the book title are a series of dots which give you an approximation of how long the book is.
 Bold dots within the series indicate how far along you are in the book based on the last page you viewed.